datacarpentry/stata-economics/_episodes/02-data-quality.md

 ![Wrong characters]({{ "/img/wrong-encoding.png" | relative_url }})

 The characters `Ã` and `Å` are often indicative that the [encoding of the text is UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 We can set the encoding as an option to `import delimited`.
+The default encoding is `latin1`.

 ```
 import delimited "data/WDICountry.csv", varnames(1) bindquotes(strict) encoding("utf-8") clear
 ```
 {: .source}
+Checking "Côte d'Ivoire" and "Curaçao," we find the correct characters.
+The options `varnames(1) bindquotes(strict) encoding("utf-8")` are almost always necessary to properly read .csv files.

 ## Variable types